sam281992/webapp/6/README.md

-To turn in homework 5, create files (and subdirectories if needed) in this directory, add and commit those files to your cloned repository, and push your commit to your bare repository on GitHub.

-Add any general notes or instructions for the TAs to this README file.
-The TAs will read this file before evaluating your work.
+This application is a similar to a social media site.
+Allows users to post comments, create profiles and chat with other users within the system.

+The application was designed and developed using django.

 Name : Samyak Tushar Mehta
-Course : Web Applications Development(15-637)

 Attribution